Simple Network Management Protocol (SNMP) in Network Software

 In SNMP, Managed Objects represent data that network devices store and manipulate.
 These objects are organized in a Management Information Base (MIB), which acts as a virtual database describing the structure of the network elements being managed.
 Each Managed Object corresponds to specific data that can be monitored or controlled by SNMP Managers.

-See also Network Access Control (NAC) in Network Software
+See also Network Software Design Principles

 For instance, a Managed Object could be the interface status of a router, the CPU utilization of a switch, or the temperature of a server.
 These objects provide valuable insights into the performance and status of network devices.
 SNMP Managers can query these Managed Objects using Get requests to retrieve information or Set requests to modify parameters.